Data extracted in January 2026

 Agricultural land rental prices

-Scatter chart showing average rental prices of arable land or permanent grassland in the EU as euros per hectare in individual EU Member States.
-Each country has three scatter plots representing highest regional price, national average and lowest regional price for the year 2022.
+Scatter chart showing average rental prices of arable land or permanent grassland in the EU as euros per hectare in individual EU countries.
+Each country has three scatter plots representing highest regional price, national average and lowest regional price for the year 2024.
+For more details please use the link to the source dataset code below the image.

 Source: Eurostat (apri_lrnt)